Minimal Representations of Order Types by Geometric Graphs: Introduction

-\mypar{Identification of order types} Let $S$ be a set of $n$ labeled points in the plane.
-A \emph{geometric graph} on $S$ is a graph with vertex set $S$ whose edges are represented as line segments between their endpoints.
+\paragraph{Identification of order types} Let $S$ be a set of $n$ labeled points in the plane.
+A \emph{geometric graph} on $S$ is a graph with vertex set $S$ whose edges are line segments between their endpoints.
 A geometric graph is thus a drawing of an abstract graph.
 Two geometric graphs $G$ and $H$ are \emph{isomorphic} if there is an orientation-preserving homeomorphism of the plane transforming $G$ into~$H$.
 Each class of this equivalence relation may be described combinatorially by the cyclic orders of the edge segments around vertices and crossings, and by the incidences of vertices, crossings, edge segments, and faces.
 In the following, we will consider topology-preserving deformations.
 An \emph{ambient isotopy} of the Euclidean plane is a continuous map $f: \RR^2\times [0,1] \rightarrow \RR^2$ such that $f(\cdot, t)$ is a homeomorphism for every $t\in [0,1]$ and $f(\cdot, 0) = \text{Id}$.
-Note that if there is an ambient isotopy transforming a geometric graph $G$ into another geometric graph $H$, then $G$ and $H$ are isomorphic. \begin{definition} Let $G$ be a geometric graph on a point set $S$.
-We say that $G$ is \emph{supporting} for $S$ if every ambient isotopy $f$ of $\RR^2$ that keeps the images of the edges of $G$ straight (thus, transforming $G$ into another geometric graph) and that allows at most three points of $f(S,t)$ to be collinear for every $t\in[0,1]$, also preserves the order type of the vertex set. \end{definition}
+Note that if there is an ambient isotopy transforming a geometric graph $G$ into another geometric graph $H$, then no vertex can cross through an edge and $G$ and $H$ are isomorphic. \fig{fig:isotopy} shows an illustration.

+\begin{definition} Let $G$ be a geometric graph on a point set $S$.
+We say that $G$ is \emph{supporting} for $S$ if every ambient isotopy $f$ of $\RR^2$ that, for every $t\in[0,1]$, keeps the images of the edges of $G$ straight (thus, transforming $G$ into another geometric graph) and allows at most one triple of collinear points of $f(S,t)$ also preserves the order type of the vertex set. \end{definition}

+Clearly, every complete geometric graph is supporting since all the triangles preserve their orientation, but there are supporting graphs with fewer edges, like the one in \fig{fig:isotopy} (left).